NCSU-Libraries/vizstudio_presentations/README.md

 * Videos and images will be scaled (up or down) to fit the display height (1080 px).
 This may result in the sides of the video being "cropped" (if too wide), or its being centered in the available space with blank space on each side (if too narrow).

+## Directory structure and overview of included files

+* `css/` - All CSS files are in here
+  * `vizstudio.css` - Base styles from [Visualization Studio HTML Framework](https://github.ncsu.edu/ncsu-libraries/vizstudio_html_framework)
+  * `vizstudio_grid10` - Additional styles required for 10-zone layouts
+  * `vizstudio_grid8` - Additional styles required for 8-zone layouts
+  * `vizstudio_prez.css` - Styles for this presentation framework.
+To override any of these, link a separate CSS file after this one that overrides these declarations.
+Avoid editing this file.
+* `js/` - All Javascript files go in here
+  * `config.js` - Presentation configuration - this is the main file you'll deal with
+  * `config_example.js` - A sample conifugration file demonstrating various scene layouts and content combinations.
+  * `transform_scale.js` - A utility that scales the display down to fit a laptop or desktop monitor.
+  * `vizprez.js` - The main Javascript that makes everything work.
+Don't mess with this file unless you know what you're doing and maybe not even then.
+  * `vizstudio_utils.js` - A bunch of utility functions that are shared between Vizstudio projects.
+Leave it alone, or add new functions at the end.
+* `media/` - All media files for presentations should go here, preferably in appropriate subdirectories:
+  * `audio/` (MP3, WAV)
+  * `images/` (JPG, PNG)
+  * `video/` (MP4, M4V, OGG)
+* `index.html` - The base HTML file – all content is presented via this file
+* `README.md` - The file you are reading right now.
+* `zip.sh` - A Linux/Mac shell script to zip presentation files for transfer